kehantan/labbook/docs/cell_culture/thaw.rst

 **Procedure**

 #.
-Warm complete DMEM in water bath to room temperature.
+Pre-warm complete DMEM in water bath to 37 C.
 #.
-Add 5 mL of complete DMEM into a T25 culture flask.
+Add 3-5 mL of complete DMEM into a T25 culture flask.
 #.
 Take out cryovial from -80 C or LN2 tank.
 #.
-Thaw the cryovial containing cells in 37 C water bath.
+Thaw the cryovial in 37 C water bath.

      * Thawing cells rapidly ensures high cell viability.